Server instances that you want to use for Group Replication must satisfy the following requirements.

-The following options must be configured on server instances that are members of a group.
+The following options must be configured as shown on server instances that are members of a group.

 Unique Server Identifier.
 Use the

 server_idsystem variable to configure the server with a unique server ID, as required for all servers in replication topologies.
-With the default server ID of 0, servers in a replication topology cannot connect to each other.
 The server ID must be a positive integer between 1 and (232)−1, and it must be different from every other server ID in use by any other server in the replication topology.

 Replica Updates Logged.
 Set